sulaymanavoma/fast-graphrag/README.md

 This repo is under the MIT License.
 See [LICENSE.txt](https://github.com/circlemind-ai/fast-graphrag/blob/main/LICENSE) for more information.

-The fastest and most reliable way to get started with Fast-GraphRAG is using our managed service.
+The fastest and most reliable way to get started with Fast GraphRAG is using our managed service.
 Your first 100 requests are free every month, after which you pay based on usage.

 <h1 align="center">
   <img width="800" src="demo.gif" alt="circlemind fast-graphrag demo">